Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Long-wavelength collisional electrostatic modes in the limit

 \subsection{Collisional inner solution -- $\lpar \sim \massrutp{1/4}$ -- $\kkr \gyrde \sim \massrtp{1/4} $}

-The collisional inner solution is characterised by fine radial scales associated with electron physics.
-To treat these scales, we again introduce an additional coordinate measuring distance along the magnetic field line, via the substitutions \refeq{eq:lchi-ansatz1} and \refeq{eq:lchi-ansatz2}.
-We recall that the coordinate $\lpar$ will measure $2\pi$ periodic variation, whereas {$\lchi \sim \massrutp{1/4}$} is an extended ballooning angle for the envelope of the mode.
+To treat the fine radial scales of the collisional inner region, we introduce an additional coordinate $\lchi$ measuring distance along the magnetic field line, via the substitutions \refeq{eq:lchi-ansatz1} and \refeq{eq:lchi-ansatz2}.
+The coordinate $\lpar$ will measure $2\pi$ periodic variation, whereas $\lchi \sim \massrutp{1/4}$ is an extended ballooning angle for the envelope of the mode.
 Refer to the discussion in section \ref{section:innersolution-collisionless} for the details of the substitution in geometric quantities (equations \refeq{eq:kperpvecapprox}-\refeq{eq:bflrsapprox}); and the modifications to the boundary conditions on the electron distribution function (equations \refeq{eq:twshinner1} and \refeq{eq:twshinner2}).
 In the collisional limit, we can note the similarity of structure of the derivation of the inner region equations to the treatment of resistive ballooning modes and semi-collisional tearing modes in toroidal geometry, see, for example, \cite{Connor_1985PPCFresistiveballooning} and \cite{ConnorPPCF2008}, respectively.